 « France is proposing to make online marketplaces responsible for the remittance of non-EU merchants’ VAT on certain transactions from 2020.
 This would be one year ahead of ‘deemed supplier’ obligations for marketplaces agreed across the rest of the European Union.

 The proposal includes a VAT split payment requirement.
-This would oblige marketplaces facilitating payments for non-EU third party merchants, to separate any VAT due and remit directly to the French tax authorities. » etc.(the rest of article on the website).
+This would oblige marketplaces facilitating payments for non-EU third party merchants, to separate any VAT due and remit directly to the French tax authorities. » etc.(the whole article on the website).
 End quote.

 Dizzying sums that can be used for the worst malpractices!

-This working capital of $ 2,000 billion of sale taxes that would be on the accounts of GAFA (s), it is not fraud but a lack of cash-flow for the States of the World.
+This working capital of $ 2,000 billion of sale taxes that would be on the accounts of GAFA(s), it is not fraud but a lack of cash-flow for the States of the World.
 This $ 2000 billion cash-flow can only be recovered once.
-It will make it possible to finance, without affecting the budget balances of the States, the beginning of the fight against climate warming.
+It will make it possible to finance, without affecting the State’s budget balances, the beginning of the fight the climate warming.
 It was written at the beginning of this document that in the world $ 1500 billion in tax revenue are stolen every year.

 These $ 2000 billion are not a part of it; they are a supplement, fruit of serendipity, a happy sequence of processes.

-Comment: One can nevertheless be surprised to see, with the Wayfair Inc.’s decision, possible but surprising situations, if in South Dakota a web-surfer buys on Alibaba a Chinese product, to see a Chinese company or the Chinese tax authorities levy a US sale taxes that Alibaba will be able to credit on a Chinese account, before possibly paying it back or maybe not, if the buyer is an unknown ultimate consumer and if no guarantee of transfer of these sale taxes to profit the buyer’s State is found?
+Comment: One can nevertheless be surprised to see, with the Wayfair Inc.’s decision, possible but surprising situations, if in South Dakota a web-surfer buys on Alibaba a Chinese product, to see a Chinese company or the Chinese tax authorities levy an US sale tax that Alibaba will be able to credit on its Chinese account, before possibly paying it back or maybe not, if the buyer is an unknown ultimate consumer and if no guarantee of transfer of these sale taxes to profit the buyer’s State is found?